Pacific Proving Grounds: Compensation

 Since 1956, the U.S. has paid at least $759 million to Marshall Islanders as compensation for their exposure to U.S. nuclear testing.
 Following the Castle Bravo accident on March 1, 1954, the U.S. paid $15.3 million to Japan.

 In June 1983, the U.S. and the Marshall islanders signed the Compact of Free Association, which gave the Marshall Islands independence.
 The Compact became effective in 1986 and was subsequently modified by the Amended Compact that became effective in 2004.
 It also established the Nuclear Claims Tribunal, which was given the task of adjudicating compensation for victims and families affected by the nuclear testing program.
 Section 177 of the compact provided for reparations to the Bikini islanders and other northern atolls for damages.
 It included $150 million to be paid over a 15-year period ending in 2001.
 During that time, payments averaging about $18 million per year were made to the peoples of Bikini, Enewetak, Rongelap, and Utrik for medical and radiological monitoring, and in response to claims.
 The payments began in 1987 with $2.4 million paid annually to the entire Bikini population, while the remaining $2.6 million is paid into The Bikini Claims Trust Fund.
 This trust is intended to exist in perpetuity and to provide the islanders a 5% payment from the trust annually.

 The United States also passed the Radiation Exposure Compensation Act in 1990 to allow individuals to file claims for compensation in relation to testing as well as those employed at nuclear weapons facilities.

 On March 5, 2001, the Nuclear Claims Tribunal ruled against the United States for damages done to the islands and its people.
 The Nuclear Claims Tribunal awarded the islanders a total of $563,315,500 after deducting past awards.
 However, the U.S. Congress has failed to fund the settlement.
 The only recourse is for the Bikini people to petition the U.S. Congress to fund the payment and fulfill this award.
 The United States Supreme Court turned down the islanders' appeal of the United States courts of appeals decision that refused to compel the government to fund their claim.

-As of 2012, trusts remaining from the settlement produced about USD$6 to $8 million annually in investment income, and the trusts paid out about USD$15,000 per family each year in benefits.
+As of 2012, trusts remaining from the settlement produced about US$6 to $8 million annually in investment income, and the trusts paid out about US$15,000 per family each year in benefits.